Partins/E7020E/README.md

 We will limit ourselves to the above and not design the following (unless we have sufficient time):

-* Detect and calculate a vector towards the source (using a rotating slit around the sensor; vector derived from slit angle);
+* detect and calculate a vector towards the source (using a rotating slit around the sensor; vector derived from slit angle); and afterwards
-* Detect and calculate a relative point on a plane where the source could be (two vectors required; source where vectors intersect)
+* detect and calculate a relative point on a plane where the source could be (two vectors required; source where vectors intersect).

 ### Safety
 The device should not electrocute the user, not should the designed case have any sharp edges.